Together (Jerry Lee Lewis album): Background

 In the wake of his comeback success with the album Another Place, Another Time in 1968, Lewis renegotiated his record contract with Smash and secured a deal for his sister Linda Gail, who had been part of his road show for years.

 Five years earlier, Sam Phillips had actually signed Linda Gail to Sun Records (largely to placate her brother) and cut several sides with her, even using their duet of the George Jones song "Seasons of My Heart" as the B-side of the Lewis single "Teenage Letter", but scrapped any further releases after Lewis left the label.

 She eventually managed to release a couple of singles with ABC Paramount and Columbia but, as Colin Escott put it in the liner notes for the 1986 retrospective The Killer: The Smash/Mercury Years, Linda Gail's ambitions "unfortunately outstripped her talent."

 Contents

 Jerry Lee and Linda Gail's rendition of "Don't Let Me Cross Over" was issued as single and rose to number 12 on the Billboard country singles chart.
 The album also includes several songs that had been hit duets for other artists, such as "Jackson" and "Milwaukee (Here I Come)".
 "Don't Take It Out on Me" was written by Linda Gail and Jerry Lee's guitarist Kenny Lovelace, and the same pair teamed up with Jerry Lee's manager Cecil Harrelson to compose "Secret Places".
 Linda would eventually marry and divorce both Lovelace and Harrelson.

-The Lewis siblings also appeared together in a 1969 television special called The Many Sounds of Jerry Lee Lewis.
+The Lewis siblings also appeared together in the 1969 television special The Many Sounds of Jerry Lee Lewis.